prt459/Arduino_si5351_VFO_Controller_Keyer/README.md

 https://vk3hn.wordpress.com/2017/03/27/homebrew-160-meter-amcw-transmitter-receiver/

 * Uses si5351 clocks 0 and 2 for VFO and BFO; VFO is 12MHz (IF) above received signal on each band
+* uses NT7S si5351 library
+* all #DEFINEs at the top of the file for parameter setting
-* assumes a 16*2 LCD
+* assumes a 16*2 LCD, but this is easy to change
-* does not use EEPROM yet
+* writes VFO and current frequency to EEPROM for power-on restoration
-* includes s-meter code (untested)
+* includes s-meter code
 * includes code to use I2C to a PCF8574 for band switching filters
 * includes interrupt damping (only acts on every nth interrupt, added to slow down the 360ppt optical encoder I used)
-* to be added: PTT Line sensing, T/R relay driver, ND6T power/SWR reading, CW keyer
+* PTT Line sensing, T/R relay driver, ND6T power/SWR reading, CW keyer.

 Good luch experimenting with these scripts, please let me know if you use them!